No products in the cart

 CAS Number: 901758-09-6

-Growth Hormone Deficiency and HIV
+Tesamorelin and Growth Hormone Deficiency, HIV

-Highly active antiretroviral therapy (HAART) triggers endocrine and metabolic disorders including growth hormone (GH) deficiency.
-HIV infection alters the pituitary gland function and causes GH deficiency in one-third of HAART patients.
-Tesamorelin is a safer and more effective treatment for improving GH levels compared to the administration of exogenous GH, particularly in HIV-positive individuals.
+Highly active antiretroviral therapy (HAART) triggers endocrine and metabolic disorders, including growth hormone (GH) deficiency.
+The HIV infection alters the pituitary gland function and causes GH deficiency in one-third of HAART patients.
+Tesamorelin research suggests the peptide may be a safer and more effective treatment for improving GH levels than the administration of exogenous GH, particularly in HIV-positive individuals.

 Tesamorelin and Lypodystrophy

-Peripheral Nerve Damage
+Tesamorelin and Peripheral Nerve Damage

 Tesamorelin Investigated in Dementia